charlenetolentino/mattsnotes/301-main/reading301-04.md

 ## Things I want to know more about

-1. In what is the best case to use the conditional operator
+1. In Who is the best case to use the conditional operator